 The instance of Moses showing kindness to the Midianite sisters at the well has lots of different details from the Exodus account, but these largely don’t change the meaning.
 The only difference that I think suggests a change in meaning is that the women aren’t being threatened by the other shepherds.
 Instead, they are resigned to water their flocks after their male equivalents, obeying a status quo resulting from their lack of a public male authority.
-Thus Moses’ act of watering the sheep is a simpler and less urgent act of kindness and social intercession.
+Thus Moses’ act of watering the sheep is a less urgent and thus more exemplary act of kindness and social intercession.
 I think the sisters’ accepted rank as those who must water last informs us that their family is not very esteemed in the community.
 Given that the Midianites have a very negative legacy in the Quran, the family’s status as underdogs could have positive implications.
 One could speculate that perhaps they were of the monotheistic mind that the general Midianites are so hostile to.
-Indeed, some sources of Islamic tradition like to identify Moses’ father-in-law (Biblically known as Reuel or Jethro) as the Quranic prophet Shu-‘ayb, though this brings up some timeline questions and thus likewise gets rejected by other sources of Islamic tradition.
+Indeed, some sources of Islamic tradition like to identify Moses’ father-in-law (Biblically known as Reuel or Jethro) as the Quranic prophet Shu’ayb, though this brings up some timeline questions and thus likewise gets rejected by other sources of Islamic tradition.

 It is noteworthy how the sisters are portrayed in this surah.
 There are only two of them, but they are never distinguished from each other.
 There is no instance where one of them gets to be mentioned without remembering the fact that she is one of two.
 Even their father treats them as an interchangeable.
 That’s kind of a bummer, since it creates a sort of anonymity that undermines their ability to be characters.
 Multiple times through the Midian segment “one of the two women” is involved.
-One-of-the-two approaches Moses bashfully and relays her father’s invitation to their house.
-One-of-the-two advocates boldly for her father to hire Moses.
+One-of-the-two bashfully approaches Moses and relays her father’s invitation to their house.
+One-of-the-two boldly advocates for her father to hire Moses.
 If it’s the same woman, the combination of bashful and bold would make for a nuanced character who secures her own needs in socially appropriate ways (potentially echoing the historical way that Muhammad’s first wife Khadija secured a marriage with him through male intercessors).
 If not, we get the impression that one sister is bashful and the other sister is bold, but never know which one Moses picks or why he picks her.
 I’m going to go forward and assume it is the same woman both times, since Moses marries one and it makes narrative sense for it to be the same woman throughout.

 ….I’ve nothing new here

-So I’m going to pass over the scene of the burning bush because it doesn’t really offer us anything new except to remember the fact that Moses was afraid of the Egyptians punishing him for murder.
+So I’m going to pass over the scene of the burning bush because it doesn’t really offer us anything new except to remember that Moses was afraid of the Egyptians punishing him for murder.
 God promises Moses that the Egyptians will be unable to touch him.
 If you are just discovering my blog and want to read my thoughts on the the burning bush story, you can read through my encounter with it in Surah Tah Ha.

 Bumping Against Archaeology

-The Egyptians were depicted as polytheists in Al-Araaf 127, yet Pharaoh in this story is clearly challenging the existence of any ilahu, “god,” besides himself.
+The Egyptians were depicted as polytheists in Al-ʕaraaf 127, yet Pharaoh in this story is clearly challenging the existence of any ilahu, “god,” besides himself.
 How to reconcile that?
 Well, one option is to take the quote in this surah and say that Pharaoh is elevating himself not as the god of the Egyptians, per se, but only as their authoritarian.
 I don’t see this interpretation supported by the context of what Pharaoh is saying, or by any of the lexicon entries for ilahu, whose roots relate mostly to divinity and objects of worship.
-Another option is to say that the word in Al-Araaf 127, which gets conventionally translated as “your gods,” ilihataka (gods + 2nd person possessive suffix) would actually be translated as “worship to you,” (“worship” + 2nd person object suffix).
+Another option is to say that the word in Al-ʕaraaf 127, which gets conventionally translated as “your gods,” ilihataka (gods + 2nd person possessive suffix) would actually be translated as “worship to you,” (“worship” + 2nd person object suffix).
 And this second option, while not present in any of my translations, has a number of scholarly endorsements listed within Lane’s Lexicon.
 To evaluate those claims is outside my knowledge, but I did notice that the only justification for this proposal stemmed entirely from Quranic material and not other sources.

 If we reconcile the Quranic passages in the direction of Pharaoh having set up a monotheism with himself in the center, we then have to face some discomfort with the archaeological record.
 There is only one spat of monotheism in Egypt’s history, and that was directed towards worship of the sun.
 Otherwise, Ancient Egypt’s remains display a continuous polytheism.
 Since the Quran’s Pharaoh seems to have reigned over at least a generation’s time frame, we’d expect some kind of evidence to remain of his exclusive cult of self.
-Ancient Egyptians were very prone to redacting their history, but the monuments of a pharaoh were not easy to redact.
+Ancient Egyptians were prone to redacting their history, but the monuments of a pharaoh were not easy to redact.